Huangzhuol/team03hw/README.md

 # before that you need to intall the requirements.txt
 cd server

+# import the data first by running this command.
+python import_data.py

 # Run dev server
 uvicorn main:app --reload --port 8000
 ```